About

 The program will consist of two parts: keynote/invited talks in the mornings, and group discussions in the afternoons.
 For the group discussions, we plan to have several small groups, and for each group, we aim to gather researchers who are all interested in one specific topic.
 The goal of the group discussion is to advance collaborations within the research community and to find new results through discussions.

 The workshop is open to PhD students, MPhil students, Post Docs, ECRs, academics and industry professionals.
 There are no registration fees.
-However, interested participants should express their interest by 15 October 2025 using this link: Expression of Interest Form.
-The selected list of participants will be notified by 20 October 2025.
+However, interested participants should express their interest by 20 October 2025 using this link: Expression of Interest Form.
+The selected list of participants will be notified at the beginning of November.

 A limited number of students and early career researcher will be given stipend to attend the school.
 If you want to apply for a stipend, please refer to the Stipends section.